alshival/gpt4-Discord-Bot/README.md

 Created by [Alshival's Data Service](https://alshival.com) to enhance your Discord server experience.
 Whether it's for personal use, a group of friends, a study group, or project management, this bot has got you covered. 🌟🚀💻🎉

-Please note that the Discord Interpreter creates a server vulnerability, since it depends on the `exec` function.
+Please note that the Discord Interpreter creates a back door to the hardware you are running the bot on, since it depends on the `exec` function.
 You can spit the output of `.bashrc`, revealing security keys by creating a prompt.
 Essentially, the Ai can access all files in a sandbox.
 This is why Discord Interpreter is aimed for small study groups and small teams.
 It works very well in a virtual environment or on a dedicated raspberry pi. ⚠️🔒🔐

 <img src="https://github.com/alshival/gpt4-Discord-Bot/blob/main/app/meta/Screenshot%202023-08-04%204.48.30%20PM%20(1).png?raw=True">